authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 ========================

 Specification of BIMI in this document is guided by the following high-level goals, security dependencies, detailed requirements, and items that are documented as out of scope.

+An overview of the security challenges and design decisions is documented at [BIMI-OVERVIEW].

 High-Level Goals    {#goals}
 -----------------